 - “Criminalized Women, Health and Human Rights,” presented at IBIS Reproductive Health, May 2010.

 - “Mothering in the Shadow of the United States Correctional System,” American Anthropological Association, November 2011.

 - “Whose Higher Power?
 Criminalized Women Confront the ‘Twelve Steps,’” International Association for the History of Religions XXth World Congress, August 2010.

 - Consultant on health policy for Our Bodies Ourselves

-- Common Fund, for the follow-up research on the uninsured, 2016
+- Commonwealth Fund, for the follow-up research on the uninsured, 2016

 - Suffolk University Summer Research Stipend, for research on barriers to health care for incarcerated women, 2017